decred-proposals/mainnet/f545b359fcf1b40b356e9cb556cb422cc7ff01b628b577f804cdc45ce414f5dd/1/payload/index.md

 We will authorize the proposal for voting on December 21, 2018.
 In the meantime, you can find us on [Twitter](https://twitter.com/gobaeond), and we'll be answering questions in our [Instagram](https://www.instagram.com/gobaeond/) Stories, so make sure you follow that one for sure.
 Join the [Discord](https://discord.gg/usMKph4) to engage with the community, and feel free to drop me a line at mark@baeond.com with anything else.

 # Thanks
 Thank you so much for taking the time to digest this information and consider our project for support.
-Can't wait to start sharing more of our work; here's looking forward!
+We can't wait to start sharing more of our work; here's looking forward!